 Hiking in Bavaria is without a sombre of a doubt a memorable experience every single time.
 A privileged location for anyone who loves the outdoors, Bavaria offers a wide variety of options and trails to choose from, from hillwalking to trail running to summit chasing.
 Whatever it is, you’re bound to find something that tickles your fancy.
 Here is a compilation of some useful information and resources to plan your next adventure hiking in Bavaria.
 And don’t forget to check out this list of some of the best hikes in Bavaria to get inspired.
+Or this one if you prefer winter Hiking in Bavaria instead.

 Besides the countless available hiking trails in Bavaria, it is important to note the care and quality of the vast majority of them.
 All trails are maintained to a certain point unless otherwise stated on the signage you’ll see on the paths.
 Some will be cleared all year round and others will only be maintained during the good weather season, so it is always a good idea to check ahead of time the seasonability of your chosen route.